joejcollins/rhapsody-angel/queens/2020-bethany.md

 ## 2020 Queenless?

 2021-09-20 API-Bioxal (oxalic acid treatment), the bees were all in the top brood box.
 Put on a block of candy.
+2021-09-24 The queen cell at the bottom of the frame with the blue pin broke open when I removed the frame to look.
+There was a queen cell with a grub at the bottom of the second? frame from the East (marked with a yellow pin).
+Along side it were some drone cells with brood in, but no eggs.
+Can they have transferred the eggs?
+I added another frame of brood and eggs marked with a black pin (sixth or seventh from the East).
+Generally the bees are well behaved and quiet on the frames, not behaving in an overtly queenless way.

+2021-09-21 There's a charged queen cell at the bottom of the frame in the middle and marked with a blue pin.
+It is not an emergency cell.

 2021-09-18 Put in a frame with grubs and brood (in the top box) marked with a blue pin to see if they will make a queen cell.